Optimal Learning for Structured Bandits

-We study structured multi-armed bandits, which is the problem of online decision-making under uncertainty in the presence of structural information.
-In this problem, the decision-maker needs to discover the best course of action despite observing only uncertain rewards over time.
-The decision-maker is aware of certain structural information regarding the reward distributions and would like to minimize their regret by exploiting this information, where the regret is its performance difference against a benchmark policy that knows the best action ahead of time.
-In the absence of structural information, the classical upper confidence bound (UCB) and Thomson sampling algorithms are well known to suffer only minimal regret.
+\ABSTRACT{ We study structured multi-armed bandits, which is the problem of online decision-making under uncertainty in the presence of structural information.
+In this problem, the decision-maker needs to discover the best course of action despite observing only uncertain rewards over time. {The decision-maker is aware of certain convex structural information regarding the reward distributions; that is, the decision-maker knows the reward distributions of the arms belong to a convex compact set.} In the presence such structural information, they then would like to minimize their regret by exploiting this information, where the regret is its performance difference against a benchmark policy that knows the best action ahead of time.
+In the absence of structural information, the classical upper confidence bound (UCB) and Thomson sampling algorithms are well known to suffer minimal regret.
 As recently pointed out by \citet{russo2018learning} and \cite{pmlr-v54-lattimore17a}, neither algorithms are, however, capable of exploiting structural information that is commonly available in practice.
-We propose a novel learning algorithm that we call ``DUSA'' whose worst-case regret matches the information-theoretic regret lower bound up to a constant factor and can handle a wide range of structural information.
+We propose a novel learning algorithm that we call ``DUSA'' whose regret matches the information-theoretic regret lower bound up to a constant factor and can handle a wide range of structural information.
 Our algorithm DUSA solves a dual counterpart of the regret lower bound at the empirical reward distribution and follows its suggested play.
-Our proposed algorithm is the first computationally viable learning policy for structured bandit problems that has asymptotic minimal regret.
+We show that this idea leads to the first computationally viable learning policy with asymptotic minimal regret for various structural information, including well-known structured bandits such as linear, Lipschitz, and convex bandits, and novel structured bandits that have not been studied in the literature due to the lack of a unified and flexible framework. }